 - The Dance of the Cook: The cooking phase is a choreographed sequence.
 You can't just dump everything in.
 Sensitive actives are often added late, in a "cool-down" phase, to protect them from high heat and shear stress.
 Managing the temperature and the order of addition is what separates a functional gummy from a failed batch.

 - Flavor as a Science: Masking isn't about pouring in more cherry flavor.
 We build a layered flavor system using specialized tools: primary flavors for taste, masking agents to block bitter receptors, and natural sweetness potentiators.
-This allows us to keep sugar content in check, which, ironically, supports the product's overarching purpose.
+This allows us to keep sugar content in check, which, ironically, supports the product's main purpose.

 Beyond the Lab Test: Real-World Proof

 Final testing goes far beyond checking if the active ingredient is present.
 We need to know if the *experience* holds up.
-That means texture analysis-using machines to measure the chew-to ensure consistency.
+That means texture analysis — using machines to measure the chew — to ensure consistency.
 It means brutal stability testing, tucking gummies into hot, humid environments to see if they degrade.
 Most critically, it means pulling dozens of individual gummies from across a batch and testing each one to guarantee dose uniformity.
 If that consistency isn't there, the functionality is just a hope.